-A prominent ear is one that is positioned much farther away from the side of the head than what would be considered normal.
-Typically for this condition, the ear will have a greater than 20 mm protrusion at the upper portion of the ear from the scalp.
-In newborn infants this is noted to be greater than 9 mm.
+A prominent ear is one that is positioned much farther from the side of the head than what is considered a normal projection.
+This condition usually involves more than 20 mm of protrusion from the upper portion of the ear to the scalp.
+In newborn infants, prominent ear deformity is noted when projection is greater than 9 mm.
 As the most common congenital deformity among kids, prominent ears affect roughly 1 in 20 children.
-Many types of ear deformities can cause a prominent ear, including an enlarged conchal bowl and/or loss of the antihelical fold.
-A constricted ear deformity or cup ear deformity also fits into the category of a prominent ear deformity.
+Many types of ear deformities can cause a prominent ear, including an enlarged conchal bowl and/or the loss of the antihelical fold.
+Constricted ear deformity and cup ear deformity are also considered examples of this condition.

 What are the Benefits of Otoplasty?